Bmeimei/hosting_tutorial_aapanel/README.md

 ### Get a SSL for your domain

-You can use ==Let's Encrypt== in aaPanel, and get your SSL via DNS verification.
+You can use **Let's Encrypt** in aaPanel, and get your SSL via DNS verification.

 ![image-20210905234257566](image-20210905234257566.png)